 In times of moderate drought, consider what you can do in your own landscape to conserve water.
 Here’s a link to a Fact Sheet published by the University of Massachusetts Agricultural Extension.
 Water Conservation Checklist

 While potted plants and window boxes in sunny locations need daily watering, most other plants do not.
 Heavy watering every second or third day is better than frequent light waterings.
 A light watering daily will evaporate quickly and will not soak into the soil to the root zone.
-Keep up weekly waterings throughout the first and second growing season for new plantings.
+Keep up weekly waterings throughout the first and second growing seasons for new plantings.

-Sunlight does not burn foliage of freshly watered plants.
+Sunlight does not burn the foliage of freshly watered plants.
 Watering should be done during daylight hours.
 Water left on leaves after sundown increases the potential of fungal spores developing on leaf surfaces.

-Use soaker hoses, drip irrigation systems, timers or tree gator bags to reduce water use.
+Use soaker hoses, drip irrigation systems, timers, or tree gator bags to reduce water use.
 Mulches 1-2” deep will reduce evaporation and cool soil temperature.
-Water absorbing polymers “grab” excess water and slowly release it back to the soil as the plant requires it.
+Water-absorbing polymers “grab” excess water and slowly release it back to the soil as the plant requires it.
 Implementing these practices will keep plants healthy and reduce your water bill.

 Watering FAQ’S- Frequently Asked Questions

 If you can’t plant, then you must water plant containers or burlapped balls DAILY.